 - "The power boost for the V6 for the new model year is evident in the effortless launches onto open roads and the eagerness with which the rig takes off from a standstill." -- AutoWeek (2013)

 - "The seven-speed offers a sport mode that holds gears longer and quickens response time when accelerating.
 Steering column-mounted paddle shifters allow for more control over shift points." -- Motor Trend (2013)

 Handling and Braking

-- "Its ride is smooth and handling is confident with the 19-inch wheel package, and the new electromechanical steering is accurate and nicely weighted." -- Forbes
+- "Its ride is smooth and handling is confident with the 19-inch wheel package, and the new electromechanical steering is accurate and nicely weighted." -- Motor Trend (2013)

 Next Steps: Mercedes-Benz GLK-Class

-- Find low financing rates for the Mercedes-Benz GLK-Class
+- View the best prices for the 2014 Mercedes-Benz GLK-Class

 - See Luxury Compact SUVs rankings